slaydeapl/vue-grid/README.md

 ### `pages`

 This directory contains your application views and routes.
 Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.

+This is where the grid is located.
+This file then imports the components from the components folder and displays them on the page.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).